skofic/data-dictionary-service/README.md

 *The current user must have the `dict` role*.

-A graph of fields represents a form in which you may have sections containing a set of descriptors representing data input fields.
-This service implies that all added elements are form input fields, not sections or bridges.
+A graph of fields represents a *form* in which you may have sections containing a set of descriptors representing data input fields.
+This service implies that all added elements are form input *fields*, not *sections* or *bridges*.

 The service expects the following object in the request body: